wesleylo/dessert-maker/README.md

 # dessert-maker
-This Vue app combines ingredient images into a dessert image.
+Combine ingredient images into a dessert image.